jacobdufault/fullinspector/assets/docs_generator/source/qa.rst

 protobuf-net (beta)
 ===================

-Using protobuf-net on AOT compiled platforms is doable, but it is tricky.
-Here's what you need to do:
+Using protobuf-net on AOT compiled platforms is currently in alpha/beta.
+You just need to run *"Window/Full Inspector/Developer/Create protobuf-net precompiled serializer"* before an AOT build (while Unity is *not* in iOS or an AOT build environment).

-1. Compile Full Inspector into a DLL format
-2. Add all of your types annotated with a ``[ProtoContract]`` or that are referenced by the protobuf-net serializer into a separate DLL ("data-type only DLL")
-3. Run *"Window/Full Inspector/Compile protobuf-net Serialization DLL"*
+Please note that if you're on OSX, you need to have a separate mono installation for the precompiled serializer. protobuf-net natively supports AOT DLL generation, but these AOT DLLs are not compatible with Unity's build system, so Full Inspector runs a decompiler over it.
+This decompiler requires .NET 4.0, and unfortunately Unity is a .NET 3.5 environment.

 You should now be able to use protobuf-net on AOT platforms.
 However, this is still alpha/beta.